Immersion Program at Hatch

 Spanish and English instruction is always kept separate, allowing for maximized concentration of both languages.
 Heterogeneous groupings during the Spanish and English portions of the day provide students with opportunities to assist and learn from one another, allowing second language acquisition to occur naturally.

 Students truly learn from one another, developing high levels of confidence and self-esteem through their study of two languages.
-Learning comes alive as the beauty of both languages is explored through literature and song.
+Learning comes alive as the beauty of both languages is explored through literature.
 The goals for the students are to:

 - Develop fluency and literacy in Spanish and English